 However, the price of a tiny house does not fall even after several years of use.
 While this may be a drawback for purchasers, it is an advantage for the sellers.

 In other words, buying a tiny house may cost you a lot, but it is a sound long-term investment.
-On the other hand, purchasing an RV may cost you less, but you might have to sell it at a lesser price than the one you bought it in.
+On the other hand, purchasing an RV may cost you less, but you might have to sell it at a lower price than the one you bought it in.

 Financing Options